Grant hits jumper at buzzer, Trail Blazers top Suns 108-106

-“When you’re missing guys like (Damian Lillard) and (Anfernee Simons), you become less predictable,” Billups said.
-“You never know where the ball is going and that’s tough to guard.”

-Grant’s bucket capped a season-high 30 points.
-The 6-foot-8 forward shot 10 of 17 from the field and added five assists.

-The Blazers were down to the last second when Winslow lofted a high in-bounds pass to Grant, who grabbed the ball and tossed a high-arching 13-foot jumper in the air.
-It rattled through the net and after a review the officials confirmed it left his hands in time.
-It was Winslow’s ninth assist of the night.
+The Blazers had just 1 second left when Justise Winslow lofted a high in-bounds pass to Grant, who grabbed the ball and tossed a high-arching 13-foot jumper in the air.
+It rattled through the net and after a review, the officials confirmed it left his hands in time.

-“We’ve got a connection,” Grant said. ”Been knowing him for long time.
-I know how he plays and he knows how I play.”

 Grant’s clutch shot capped a back-and-forth final minute.